 5. Committee’s reports

-A committee is a group of persons (in rare cases, one person) appointed or elected by the organization to consider, investigate, or act regarding certain matters or subjects, or do all the previously mentioned actions.
+A committee is a group of people (in rare cases, one person) appointed or elected by the organization to consider, investigate, or act regarding certain matters or subjects, or do all the previously mentioned actions.
 According to RONR, committees may be divided into two distinct classes:

 (1) boards of managers or directors, boards of trustees, executive committees, etc.